syncfusion-content/windowsforms-docs/WindowsForms/DataGrid/Helpers.md

 {% endhighlight %}
 {% endtabs %}

-If the record with the specified rowIndex is not available, it will return a value of -1.
-Otherwise it will return the record index of the specified `rowIndex`.
+If the record with the specified row index is unavailable, it will return a value of -1.
+Otherwise, it will return the record index of the specified `rowIndex.`

 ## ResolveToRowIndex(int recordIndex)

-In order to obtain the row index of a record in an SfDataGrid control, you can make use the `ResolveToRowIndex` method of the `DataGridIndexResolver` class.
-This method takes an integer parameter, which represents the record index, and returns the corresponding row index.
+To obtain the row index of a record in a SfDataGrid control, use the `ResolveToRowIndex` method of the `DataGridIndexResolver` class.
+This method takes an integer parameter representing the record index and returns the corresponding row index.

 Here is an example of how you can use this method to get the row index of a record: